-Subawardee cost share commitments shall be documented, reported, and certified as true and accurate on the subcontractor’s invoices submitted to the university.
-The PI is responsible for ensuring that these commitments are fulfilled and providing any documentation needed by the CCO cost share accountant for the award.
+Subawardee cost share commitments shall be documented, reported clearly as cost share on invoices, and certified as true and accurate on the subcontractor’s invoices submitted to the university.
+The PI is responsible for ensuring that these commitments are fulfilled and providing any documentation needed by RFS for the award.

-Uncommitted cost sharing does not require sponsor reporting and is not tracked by CCO.
+Uncommitted cost sharing does not require sponsor reporting and is not tracked by RFS.

-It is also the responsibility of the PI and/or unit to provide to the CCO cost share accountant any documentation about cost sharing that is not available in the Finance System.
-The cost share accountant uses this documentation and Finance System records to monitor the progress of all cost sharing commitments in order to verify compliance, to provide cost sharing reports to sponsors when required, and to sign off as a responsible party to verify completion.
+It is also the responsibility of the PI and/or unit to provide RFS any documentation (i.e. in-kind certificate) about cost sharing that is not available in the Finance System.
+RFS uses this documentation and Finance System records to monitor the progress of all cost sharing commitments in order to verify compliance, to provide cost sharing reports to sponsors when required, and to sign off as a responsible party to verify completion.